Skip to main contentSkip to navigation

 It May Not Be Dead.

 Your computer does not see your drive.
 That does not mean your data is gone.
-Whether it is a shorted circuit board, corrupted firmware, or a mechanical fault, we diagnose the actual cause.
+A shorted circuit board, corrupted firmware, or a mechanical fault each have a different fix.
+We diagnose the actual cause.
 No generic "bad drive" excuses.
 No evaluation fees.

 First Question: Does Your Drive Spin?